The first step

 Identify your area of interest and determine which field of research expertise it belongs to.
 Selecting a topic which falls into one of Deakin's defined research priority areas ensures that you will have access to the world-class resources, peer support, and research staff you need.

-Deakin's four key research themes are:
+Deakin's five key research themes are:

 Choosing the right faculty or institute